turingschool-examples/black_thursday/DTR.md

 ### Guiding Questions to Define The Relationship:

 * What are your learning goals for this project?
-What drives us in this project?
+What drives us in this project? we would both like to focus on clean design, particularly with respect to scalability, in a real-world setting.

 * What is your collaboration style?
 How do you feel about pair programming vs. divide-and-conquer approaches?
 * How do you communicate best?
 How do you appreciate receiving communication from others?